 This clause was introduced as clause 9.1.3 in version 3.2.
+It was renumbered to 9.1.4 in version 11.0.

 9.1.5.
 Promotional material must clearly state any information which is likely to affect a decision to participate, including: